JoshGarduque/footing-calculator/README.md

 # footing-calculator
-Calculator for Simple Footing and Combined Footing
+Calculator for Simple Footing and Combined Footing a project of students from Cavite State University - Indang Campus (c) 2021